stenglein-lab/taxonomy_pipeline/docs/tutorial.md

 These example commands would allow you to create a create such a database:
 ```
-# change to your users home directory
+# change to your user's home directory
 cd

 # make a new directory to hold the genome and bowtie index